 Navigating an IT Service Transition

 These essential controls take time and effort to implement, but this is the best way to ensure nothing slips through the cracks.
-Even IT transitions on a small scale can't afford to gloss over these components.
-When evaluating an IT service provider, ask about their transition process and what assistance they can provide.
+Even IT service transitions on a small scale can't afford to gloss over these components.
+When evaluating an IT professional service provider ask about their transition process and what assistance they can provide.

 Working with knowledgeable IT service providers who understand the importance of a seamless IT service transition can help set your organization up for success.